In this home laser & IPL hair removal guide:

 But some IPL brands do say you can wax or epilate first.

-Some also advise to wait 24 hours after waxing / epilating before your treatment.
+Philips says you can epilate or wax then use their IPL devices.
+They advise to wait 24 hours after waxing / epilating before your treatment.
 This gives your skin time to recover, and allows the hair in your follicles to grow a bit so giving the IPL something to target.

 Make sure all traces of wax are washed away before your treatment.
+And expect much slower results from your sessions!
+That’s because the hair’s smaller and therefore the IPL less effective.

-I recommend shaving for fastest results.
+I recommend shaving for fastest and long-lasting results.
 But I understand maybe it’s not possible because it causes irritation and rash.
 That’s OK.
 Just be aware your results may be slower if you wax or epilate.

 N.B.
 DON’T use hair removal creams because they may cause skin reactions with the IPL.